SuperTapood/Cudheart/README.md

 - [ ] add bitwise funcs
 - [ ] add comparison funcs
 - [ ] even more documentation
+- [ ] reverse the fucking matrix creation thing maybe

 p.s.: future me, please do remember to do all of the computations on flat vectors, and convert them "outside" of the math ty xoxo

+maybe make the cuda also a part of the creation process?